- Identify methods for making family members feel welcome within their child’s program.

 Communicating with others can be both simple and complex at the same time.
 Have you ever been surprised that someone misunderstood a message you thought you had communicated quite clearly?

-Communication between school-age program staff members and families occurs during daily hellos and goodbyes, as well as in more formal activities such as family meetings.
-All of these opportunities require you to be aware of many of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
-When you are aware of these characteristics, you can better communicate in ways that are most supportive and respectful of families.
-Families will be eager to know how their school-age child is doing, and you can support comfortable communication by offering encouraging responses and asking for clarification if something is not understood.
+Communication between school-age program staff members and families occurs during daily hellos and goodbyes, as well as in more formal activities such as planned family meetings.
+All of these opportunities require you to be aware and courteous of the family’s characteristics, including tone, choice of words, and nonverbal communication, such as facial expressions and body language.
+When you are aware of these characteristics, you communicate in ways that are more supportive and respectful of families.
+Families will be eager to know how their school-age child is doing, and you can support comfortable and effective communication by offering encouraging responses and asking for clarification if something is not understood.

 Importance of Communicating with Families

-Communication is key to creating family partnerships.
+Communication is key to creating strong family partnerships.
 Family members must feel comfortable asking questions, seeking information, and raising concerns about their child’s care, well-being and development.
-It is good to be friendly, professional and helpful when working with family members.
+It is expected that you are friendly, professional and helpful when working with family members.
 A relationship between a staff member and a family member should remain professional and always revolve around the child.

 Ways of Communicating With Families